 Controlling the controllable

-The cybersecurity vendor landscape is competitive and ever-evolving.
-For anyone in the space selling its products or services, this demands a nuanced marketing and communications approach.
-Cybersecurity has its own special marketing and sales challenges.
+The cybersecurity vendor landscape is competitive.
+New vendors pop up every month.
+This demands a nuanced marketing and communications approach.
 Engagement with prospects and clients can be challenging, but when done right, it unlocks huge potential.

 Thankfully, here at Resonance, we have oodles of experience producing cybersecurity communications programmes.
-When creating these for our clients, we have one focus in mind - your prospect.
+When creating these for our clients, we have one focus in mind - your clients and prospects.
 By placing them front and centre, marketing and communications programme deliver a greater return.

 Our latest research provides a guided journey through the hearts and minds of your prospects.

-Our number one recommendation is, whatever you do, know your audience.
+Our number one recommendation - know your audience.

 Read on to learn: